Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that the Face Data modal can decrypt and display stored face images with verification similarity scores for authorized users.

+**Preconditions:**
+- Entrance and exit gate scans have been completed for a visit
+- Face images are stored in gate_scans table (encrypted)
+- Visit details are accessible
+- Authorized user (guard or admin) is authenticated
+- Face Data modal is accessible
+- Decryption functionality is implemented

 **Actions:**
 - Step 1: Complete entrance and exit gate scans for a visit
 - Step 2: Navigate to visit details or gate scan details